 TEFL (Teaching English as a Foreign Language) is big business and a lot of people are making money working in some part of this field.
-Here I'll introduce the five major players.
+Here I'll introduce the six major players.

 I'm telling you about this to make you more aware of who's out there & who's making money and perhaps what their intentions may be.

 No one is wrong just because they have something to sell, but there's a lot of information on the web and some people say things sometimes because they have their own self-interests in mind.

 These companies provide teacher training to teach abroad via in-house or online programs.
 There are many programs as it is a largely unregulated field.
 All programs are not created equally and the quality of services that they provide can vary a great deal.

 Online programs can be as cheap as $40 and they can go up to $3000 or more dollars.

 This one is a little more behind the scenes...

 If you are going to take a course then you want an accredited TEFL course right?
 Well accreditation involves an exchange of money.
 There is no one over arching body of accreditation in TEFL.
 Most of the accreditors are not government affiliated.

 They are businesses.
 Accreditation can cost hundreds to thousands of dollars a year.
 It's a paid review.